-A Humanist funeral ceremony is all about celebrating the life that has ended, caring for those left behind, and enabling friends and family to come together in a mutually supportive atmosphere at a sad time.
+A Humanist funeral ceremony is about celebrating the life that has ended and enabling friends and family to come together in a mutually supportive atmosphere at a sad time.
 A Humanist ceremony is a good choice for anyone who wants a non-religious funeral and who feels that a religious service would be inappropriate.
-I am happy to conduct ceremonies at most venues including: crematoriums, woodland and narural burial grounds, cemeteries and at a places special to the deceased.
+I am happy to conduct ceremonies at most venues including: crematoriums, woodland and natural burial grounds, cemeteries and at a places special to the deceased.

 ‘Simon displayed such great empathy, compassion and care’

 How does it work?